sdiehl28/tutorial-website/content/getting-started/topics.md

 ### Topics

-Some Topics to be Discussed in Data Science and Machine Learning:
+Some Topics in Data Science and Machine Learning Include:

 - Basic Skills
   - Introductory Statistics